pburakov/cs/README.md

 Have fun!

-## Description
+___
 The code is written in Python 3.
 [PyCharm IDE](https://www.jetbrains.com/pycharm) is a great tool to navigate this code.
 Modules are organized by subject and accompanied by lots of comments.
-I often use single-letter variables, because that is how they appear in the most academic descriptions such as CLRS ("Introduction to Algorithms" by Thomas Cormen at al).
+I often use single-letter variables, only because that is how they appear in the most academic descriptions such as CLRS ("Introduction to Algorithms" by Thomas Cormen et al).

-## Disclaimer
+#### Disclaimer
 This repository was created for personal use for the purpose of study.
 I do not encourage production use of any of these code snippets.